tarwn/lessthandot-hugo/blogs/content/posts/2010-07-15-model-view-presenter-looking-at-passive.md

   5. Non-Functional &#8211; Build with the idea that we will later create a Silverlight or WPF front-end
   6. Non-Functional &#8211; Make pretty pictures for article

-_My unwritten, final requirement was to finish the whole thing in half a day, though luckily I didn&#8217;t define whether I intended that to mean 4 hours or 12._
+_My unwritten, final requirement was to finish the whole thing in half a day, though luckily I didn't define whether I intended that to mean 4 hours or 12._

 ### Initial Architecture